aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/programming-with-documents/working-with-tables-in-python/_index.md

 ﻿---
-title: Working With Tables in Python – Aspose.Words for Java
+title: Working With Tables in Python
+second_title: Aspose.Words for Java
 articleTitle: Working With Tables in Python
 linktitle: Working With Tables in Python
 description: "Working With Tables using Python."